 To establish a Fast Ethernet connection using a miniGBIC port, you will need to install a MFEFX1 (100BASE-FX) or MFELX1 (100BASE-LX) 100SFP Transceiver and use fiber optic cabling.

 The hardware installation is complete.
-Proceed to "Chapter 4: Advanced Configuration", for directions on how to set up the Switch.
+Proceed to "Chapter 4: Configuration Using the Web-based Utility", for directions on how to set up the Switch.